BKeerthi975/vsd-riscv/README.md

 ## VSDSquadron Mini RISC-V Internship

-I am currently enrolled in the **VSDSquadron Mini RISC-V and VLSI Embedded Internship**, where I’m gaining hands-on experience with **RISC-V architecture, chip design, and industry-standard VLSI workflows**.
+I have enrolled in the **VSDSquadron Mini RISC-V and VLSI Embedded Internship**, where I’m gaining hands-on experience with **RISC-V architecture, chip design, and industry-standard VLSI workflows**.
+Instructed by Kunal Ghosh sir.

-This program focuses on **real-world applications in AI, IoT, and robotics**, helping me develop skills that are highly valued in the semiconductor industry.

 # About Me